nacitar/steam-utility-launcher/README.md

-# Steam Proton Utility Launcher
+# Steam Utility Launcher
-Launches utilities in the same proton prefix as a given game, allowing trainers and practice tools to function.
+Downloads utilities from github releases and runs them.
+On linux, it will run them within the same proton prefix that the game uses so that trainers and practice tools will function properly.
+On windows, it simply runs the applications directly.

 # Setup